 Hospitalization for medical treatment of substance abuse is limited to emergency care, diagnosis, treatment of medical conditions, and medical management of withdrawal symptoms (acute detoxification) if the Plan doctor determines that outpatient management is not medically appropriate.
-See page 14 for non medical substance abuse benefits.
+See page 14 for nonmedical substance abuse benefits.

-- What is not covered Personal comfort items, such as telephone and television - · Blood and blood derivatives not replaced by the member - Custodial care, rest cures, domiciliary or convalescent care
+- Personal comfort items, such as telephone and television - Blood and blood derivatives not replaced by the member - Custodial care, rest cures, domiciliary or convalescent care - Hospice care